swatikushwahaa/Supply-Chain-Delivery-Performance-Profitability-Analysis/README.md

 **Domain:** Supply Chain, Logistics, E-Commerce Operations

----

-## Business Problem
+### Business Problem

 The company had no single view showing where operational inefficiencies and profitability issues occurred together.

 While delivery delays were being monitored separately and financial performance was tracked independently, there was no way to identify:

-* Which shipping methods were driving delivery failures
+* Which shipping methods were driving delivery failures?
-* Which markets generated the highest operational risk
+* Which markets generated the highest operational risk?
-* Which product categories consistently lost money
+* Which product categories consistently lost money?
-* Which specific orders required immediate action
+* Which specific orders required immediate action?
 * Which customer segment creates the greatest operational workload?